 I ran track at Lane Community College for two years while I was dual-enrolled at the University of Oregon.
 While at Lane, I was eight time All-American, Southern Region Championship High Point Athlete and the Northwest Athletic Conference Track athlete of the meet.

-I joined the Oregon track and field team last year.
-I was named Pac-12 All-Academic Honorable Mention.
+I joined the Oregon track and field team in the fall of 2016 and I was named Pac-12 All-Academic Honorable Mention during the 2017 outdoor season.

 Track and field is the ultimate stress reliever.
 I have learned how far I can push myself through running and have come to love every aspect of the sport.